Pine Mountain Settlement School

 Dramatics at Pine Mountain

-Like farming, the celebratory events at the School play an integral role in the history of the institution.
-Like the cycles of agricultural life, community celebrations help to establish the ebb and flow of life at the School and map it to the rhythm of the community.
-Many annual events such as Community Fair Day, celebrated in the Fall and harvest time; the Nativity Play at Christmas marked the reflection afforded by winters seclusion; May Day in the Spring and the School’s former annual Spring Dogwood Breakfast celebrated the rebirth of living things and the nurture they promise.
-All have their origins in a celebration of the seasons and are generally accompanied by food or by displays of the produce from local farming.
+Like farming, the celebratory events at the School play an integral role in the educational objectives of the early institution.
+Like the cycles of agricultural life, community celebrations helped to establish the ebb and flow of life at the School and map it to the rhythm of the community.
+Many annual events such as Community Fair Day, celebrated in the Fall and harvest time; the Nativity Play at Christmas marked the reflection afforded by winter’s seclusion; May Day in the Spring and the School’s former annual Spring Dogwood Breakfast celebrated the rebirth of living things and the nurture they promise.
+Many celebrations at the School had their origins in a celebration of the seasons and often they paid homage to the natural environment, food or to displays of the successful harvests of produce from local farming.

-Past celebrations, pageants, and plays are remembered fondly by many students who attended the School and many of those memories were or are associated with agrarian practice or with a foodway or an agricultural rhythm.
-These events were also linked to long traditions that the workers romanticized and tied to the perceived Anglo-Saxon heritage, to pioneer life, to the Pilgrims, to self-sufficiency, and to a myriad of other partial truths.
+Past celebrations, pageants, and plays are remembered fondly by many students who attended the School and many of those memories were or are associated with agrarian practice or with a foodway or an agricultural rhythm, or a memory of Indians and of the early Pilgrims.
+These events were also linked to long traditions that the workers romanticized and that were tied to a strong perceived Anglo-Saxon heritage, to pioneer life, to the Pilgrims, to self-sufficiency, and to a myriad of other partial truths.

-Whether performed for entertainment, for educating, or for the celebration of special people, event, time or place, the festivities at the School provided an opportunity for a connection with both the past and the future of the institution.
+Whether performed for entertainment, for educating, or for the celebration of special people, events, time or place, the festivities at the School provided an opportunity for a connection with both the past and the future of the institution in a cooperative celebration process.

 In the surrounding community past and present are equally revered but future rarely intruded into daily community conversation.
-Like dreams, the future was held close like some shining city on the hill or in the hereafter.
-Today, the community of promise seems even further away in conversation and practice as celebrations have steadily declined, as economic despair increased, and as the boarding school went away.
-When the collective pageantry efforts waned so did the tightly woven fabric of the community.
-It could be seen to begin to tatter.
-By the late 1960s the tangled ideals of the War on Poverty and the reality of an economy that failed to diversify caused a shift of focus away from entertainment and toward more pragmatic programming and industrial training.
+Like dreams, the future was held close like some shining city on the hill or the hereafter.
+Today, the community of promise seems to some even further away.
+In conversation and practice community celebrations have steadily declined, as economic despair has increased, and as the boarding school community memory has disappeared.
+When the collective pageantry and celebratory efforts waned, so did something in the tightly woven fabric of the community.
+It could be seen to begin to tatter by the late 1960s when the tangled ideals of the War on Poverty and the reality of an economy that failed to diversify caused a shift of focus away from collective entertainment and toward more pragmatic individual entertainment, programming, and post war industrial training.

-However, while the Boarding School was active, there were numerous festivities and entertainment.
+However, while the Boarding School was active, there were numerous festivities and collective and community entertainments.
 Generally, the events were associated with holidays such as Thanksgiving, Columbus Day, Halloween, and May Day.
 More romantic festivities were also devised.
 Robin Hood’s adventures, the Mikado, H.M.S.
-Pinafore, the Cooperative Store skits, the Kanagawa play, Halloween, the carrying in of the Yule Log, and the simple dialog of the Nativity Play, gave early students the opportunity to don costumes and assume other personalities and to imagine themselves in other lives, other countries and other times.
+Pinafore, the Cooperative Store skits, the Kanagawa play, Halloween, the carrying in of the Yule Log, and the simple dialog of the Nativity Play,.
+All, gave early students the opportunity to don costumes and assume other personalities and to imagine themselves in other lives, other countries and other times.

 “How beautiful upon the mountains are the feet of him that bringeth good tidings, that publisheth peace …” was found written on the wall of a humble mountain cabin.
 It is a quote from the Bible, but it is also a well-known quote from the annual Nativity Play at Pine Mountain.
 The Nativity Play continues to be offered each December at the School.
 The quote was later rephrased as “How beautiful are the feet of youth upon the mountain,” by one of the graduating classes.
-The deep imagination and innocence of the students at the School are one of the most endearing traits found in the School’s history.
+The deep imagination and innocence of the students who passed trough the School are one of the most endearing traits found in the School’s early history and, indeed, in much of early Appalachian history.

-The early institutional celebrations, the dramatics, also allowed the staff workers to gather and renew their friendships on the campus and were celebrations that brought the School and the community together in cooperative celebrations that bonded the two.
-The memories carried away from these deep engagements would be for many life-changing and part of the cherished memories of the years at Pine Mountain.
+While early institutional celebrations and drama allowed the staff workers to gather and renew their friendships on the campus and were celebrations that brought the School and the community together in cooperative celebrations that bonded the two — this has disintegrated with the ready supply of entertainment on the Web.
+Yet, the memories carried away from the early and deep engagements persist in families and in the many participants.
+They are life-changing and continue as part of the cherished memories of the earlier years in the Pine Mountain valley..

 SEE: